goradd/got/README.md

 force the processor into the text or go modes if needed.
 The fragment can be defined any time before it is included, including being defined in other include files.
 You can add optional parameters to a fragment that will be substituted for placeholders when the fragment is used.
 You can have up to 9 placeholders ($1 - $9).
-Parameters should be separated by commas, and can be surrounded by quotes if needed.
+Parameters should be separated by commas, and can be surrounded by quotes if needed to have a parameter that has a quote in it.

     {{< fragName }} or {{define fragName }}                  Start a block called "fragName".
     {{< fragName <count>}} or {{define fragName <count>}}    Start a block called "fragName" that will have <count> parameters.